If you’re over the age of 55 and haven’t yet got around to writing a will, there is no better time to make one than during 'Free Wills Month 2021'.

 You can find our standard fees and online will pricing here.

-Arranging to write a will during Free Wills Month is easy – either use 'FreeBasicWill2020' at the checkout to make your free basic will with us. or simply visit the Free Wills Month website and enter your details (name, postcode and email address) to find your closest participating solicitor.
+Arranging to write a will during Free Wills Month is easy – either use 'FreeBasicWill2021' at the checkout during March or October to make your free basic will with us or simply visit the Free Wills Month website and enter your details (name, postcode and email address) to find your closest participating solicitor.
 You will then be provided with the relevant contact details which can be used to get in touch and arrange an appointment.

 Once your appointment has been arranged, you will be required to download and complete a free ‘wills guide’ from the website, which must be taken with you to your appointment.